yingli/portfolio/README.md

-# portfolio
+# welcome

-My portfolio for showcasing data science life cycle.
+The purpose of this page is to showcase data science life cycle.

 This class covers the following module.